skip to content

 The RG Löhnert is focused on exploiting observations in meteorology: There are much too few observations in the lowest 1-2 km of the atmosphere, the so-called atmospheric boundary layer (ABL).
 We perform research on new meteorological observation systems and investigate if and how these can improve our knowledge on the structure of the ABL, e.g. temperature, humidity and winds.
 Developing such methods can help us shed light on the physical processes in the ABL such as turbulent fluxes or cloud and precipitation formation.
 Also, we investigate the impact of these observational methods on short-term weather forecasts and high-resolution re-analyses.

-The research group for Integrated Scale-Adaptive Parameterization and Evaluation (InScAPE) RG Neggers aims to develop scale-adaptive parameterizations of small-scale turbulent/convective processes and clouds for larger-scale models, and to constrain those with relevant measurements as obtained from permanent meteorological “supersites”.
+The RG Neggers for Integrated Scale-Adaptive Parameterization and Evaluation (InScAPE) aims to develop scale-adaptive parameterizations of small-scale turbulent/convective processes and clouds for larger-scale models, and to constrain those with relevant measurements as obtained from permanent meteorological “supersites”.
 In addition, we investigate the role of boundary layer clouds in a larger context, including their coupling to the Earth's surface and the role they play in global climate change.